ThunderZeus/Deep-Learning-Colorization-Of-Black-and-White-Image/README.md

 Project Prerequisites
 The requirement is Python and the following libraries installed on your computer.
 I have used a Jupyter notebook for this project.
 You can use whatever you want.

-The required modules for this project are –
+The required modules for this project are – 1.
+Numpy
+2. OpenCV
+3. Matplotlib

-Numpy – pip install numpy
+      pip install numpy
-OpenCV – pip install cv2
+      pip install cv2
-Matplotlib – pip install matplotlib
+      pip install matplotlib

 We are using a pre-trained model in this project.
 Rest all the functions that we need are already there in OpenCV.